nculwell/MathStudy/README.md

 - Mendelson, *Schaum's 3,000 Solved Problems in Calculus* [reportedly has some errors]
 - Kelley, *The Humongous Book of Calculus Problems*

+John Erdman of Portland State University has posted a number of free problem books as PDFs on his website (no answers given): http://web.pdx.edu/~erdman/

 ## Differential Equations

 ### Combined